railsbridge-boston/railsbridge-boston/views/blog/2012_nov_recap_text.markdown

 ## Start a RailsBridge chapter in your area

-If you would like to get your own Ruby community to start its doing its own RailsBridge outreach, we are here to help.
+If you would like to get your own Ruby community to start doing its own RailsBridge outreach, we are here to help.
 Please email [railsbridgeboston@gmail.com](mailto:railsbridgeboston@gmail.com) and we will give you plenty of advice from our own experience and introduce you